Paul Rousso: Working process

-High resolution scans of the paper objects, such as currency, candy wrappers, magazine and newspaper pages are made and then enlarged and retouched in Photoshop.
+High-resolution scans of the paper objects, such as currency, candy wrappers, and magazine and newspaper pages are made and then enlarged and retouched in Photoshop.
 The scans are then printed on sheets of vinyl up to 4-by-8 feet.
 The vinyl print is then applied directly to plexiglass.
 Once complete, the plexiglass is then heated to temperatures up to 320 degrees.
 Once hot, the plexiglass is malleable for 20 to 30 seconds during which time the sheet is manipulated by the artist.
 Final alterations to the plexiglass are then made with a blowtorch.